RPIRG Green Patch

 In 2019, after years of working with the University in its process of redeveloping the northwest corner of the Academic Green, RPIRG installed the first phase of a public perennial orchard.
 A wide variety of fruit bearing trees, shrubs, and plants as well as pollinator flowers were put in place and are still in the process of becoming established.
 Over time, this first phase of plants will take root and expand to fill in the various orchard beds, and each year RPIRG will be working to manage weeds and assess the health of each plot.
 In the coming years we plan to install some more permanent signage to both mark the garden and provide educational opportunities to learn about the space.

-The Green Patch at the University of Regina is a wonderful place for volunteers to connect with nature and make a positive impact on the environment.
+The Green Patch is a wonderful place for volunteers to connect with nature and make a positive impact on the environment.
 As a student-led garden, The Green Patch is dedicated to cultivating a sustainable community garden on campus.
 We rely on the help of volunteers to keep the garden thriving, and we welcome everyone to join us.
+Volunteering in the garden is a great opportunity to learn about sustainable practices and gain hands-on experience in gardening.
+You'll work alongside experienced gardeners who can offer guidance and share their knowledge with you.
+Whether you're a seasoned gardener or a novice, there's a place for you in The Green Patch.

 Meet Our Garden Team